 Prior to picking up the telephone to make a sales call or approach a prospect, you should be setting a sales call goal.
 Each call should have a specific purpose, desired outcome, or intended result.
-Before making a sales call, ask yourself, “What do I want to accomplish or have happen as a result of this call?”
+Before making a sales call, ask yourself, “What do I want to accomplish or have happened as a result of this call?”
 If you can’t come up with a good answer, perhaps you shouldn’t be wasting your and your prospect’s time.

 Beware of unrealistic call goals.
 There’s little chance of “getting an order” or “making a sale” on an initial cold call.
 The best you can probably hope for is to get the name of the person you should be talking with.
 Just getting a future appointment with that individual would be considered a very successful conclusion to a cold call.